Progress Reports & Parental Link Events

 Gladesmore Community School is keen for our pupils to succeed and so we track progress regularly.
 We know that families are keen to support the school and that parents / carers value regular feedback on their child's engagement, commitment and progress.
 We therefore feedback to parents/carers frequently so that they can celebrate successes and offer support when challenges occur.

-In the first term of Year 7 (usually in early December), parents/carers are invited into school to meet the form tutor.
+In the first term of Year 7 and Year 8 (usually in early December), parents/carers are invited to meet your child's form tutor.
 The form tutor will go through each pupil's progress check with parents / carers – this means that you can both ask questions and make a plan for how pupils can be even more successful in the future.

 Progress - Teachers will inform parents/carers of progress in each subject.
 There are three different judgements (we call them Progress Indicators): Strong, Standard and Concern.